prebid/prebid-server-java/docs/developers/stored-requests.md

     type: mysql
 ```

-Note: The result columns of `stored-requests-query` and `amp-stored-requests-query` properties should correspond to the specific format:
+The select query columns of `stored-data-query` and `amp-stored-data-query` properties should correspond to the specific format:
 - first column: ID of stored data item
 - second column: value of stored data item
 - third column: type of stored data item.
 Can be `request` for stored requests or `imp` for stored impressions.